 In Out Think: How Innovative Leaders Drive Exceptional Outcomes, Shawn Hunter (Wiley, 2013) defines creativity as the act of conceiving something original or unusual, while innovation is the implementation or creation of something new that has realized value to others.
 In recent years, the economy of the United States has been rapidly transformed into one that is driven by creativity and innovation.
 As a result, these are skills we cannot afford to undervalue in the classroom.
-Students who will have the greatest success in the future are those who can connect seemingly unrelated ideas; who recognize patterns in apparent disorder; who make meaning from that which at first appears meaningless; who see the big picture; and who know how to care, nurture, and empathize.
+Students who will have the greatest success in the future are those who can connect seemingly unrelated ideas, who recognize patterns in apparent disorder, who make meaning from that which at first appears meaningless, who see the big picture, and who know how care, nurture and empathize.

 As educators prepare students for the future, it is critical to realize that students of today are being exposed to a constant stream of learning.
 They need to be able to learn, unlearn, and relearn, adapt, expand, and change how they understand what they encounter.
-This flexibility in learning requires creativity.
-Students preparing to join this innovation-driven, conceptual age must be given the space, time, and encouragement to develop creative thinking and innovative production.
+This sort of flexibility in learning requires creativity.
+Students preparing to join this innovation-driven, conceptual age must be allowed the space, time, and nurturing necessary to encourage creative thinking and innovative production.

 Effective Practices for Incorporating Creativity Additional Guidelines Internet Links and Digital Tools There are three components to creativity: creative thinking skills, expertise, and motivation.
 Students need to have the opportunity to grow in each of these components in order to produce more creative work.
-Recognize that creativity is a valuable skill that can be taught and strengthened.
+Recognize that creativity is a valuable skill that can be taught and strengthened, not a trait or natural talent that students are born with.
 When we treat it as such, we begin to understand the central role that creativity should play in our students' everyday learning experiences.
 Creative thinking skills require flexibility and imagination when approaching new problems.
-Creative thinkers are open and listen to other people's ideas.
-They are also comfortable disagreeing without being disagreeable.
-To support students as they develop skills that support their creativity, consider the following actions: Allow students to set aside some frustrating part of a project for a time and work on something else.
-They also need guidance in chunking their work so that small accomplishments can be celebrated as part of the bigger project.
-22 Simple Ideas for Incorporating Creativity in the Elementary Classroom 30 Ways to Promote Creativity in Your Classroom Criteria to Evaluate the Credibility of
+Creative thinkers are open and listen to other people's ideas and they are also comfortable disagreeing without being disagreeable.
+Strong creative thinkers are able to persevere through writer's block, monotony, and dry spells.
+Students need opportunities to be flexible as well as develop perseverance.
+In order to engage students as they develop skills that support their individual creativity, consider the following actions: Allow students to set aside some frustrating part of a project for a time and work on something else.
+They also need guidance in chunking their work so that small accomplishments can be celebrated as part of 22 Simple Ideas for Incorporating Creativity in the Elementary Classroom Criteria to Evaluate the Credibility of WWW Resources Finding Reliable Sources Video (Elementary) Finding Reliable